North Carolina Contributory Negligence

 Ordinary contributory negligence is not a bar to recovery if a defendant was grossly negligent in causing the injury.
 Gross negligence is willful or wanton conduct, which means conduct that is done with bad intent or shows a reckless indifference to the safety of others.
 Drunk driving is a common example of negligence that will ordinarily be considered gross negligence.

 To learn if contributory negligence is likely to affect your claim, speak to an attorney at once.
-At Rhine Law Firm, P.C., we will review your individual case based on the unique facts involved, and let you know if you have a viable legal claim.
-Please call (910) 772-9960 for a free consultation with our legal team.
+At Rhine Law Firm, P.C., we will review your individual case based on the unique facts involved, and let you know if you have a viable legal car accident claim.